CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 * `runtime=1` or any other number of seconds (specifies the duration of the fio run)

-* `time_based` (tells fio to run based on time rather than iops)
+* `time_based` (tells `fio` to run based on time rather than iops)

-* `verify=meta` (adds block number, `numberio` and `timestamp` to the block header)
+* `verify=meta` (adds `block number`, `numberio` and `timestamp` to the block verify header)

 * `verify_pattern=0xffffffffffffffff` or any other pattern (fills the rest of the block with the specified pattern)

 * `verify_dump=1` (writes to a file the data read from disk and the data that was expected, in case of data corruption)

-* `continue_on_error=verify` (allows fio to continue even if corrupted blocks are found, otherwise fio will stop execution on the first corrupted block)
+* `continue_on_error=verify` (allows `fio` to continue even if corrupted blocks are found, otherwise `fio` will stop execution on the first corrupted block)

 * `random_generator=lfsr` (use `lfsr` as the random number generator)

-Note `lfsr` (Linear Feedback Shift Register) is basically a way to generate a "random" sequence of numbers that are guaranteed not to repeat until the cycle is repeated.
-Then you never have to do on-the-side tracking to avoid overlaps or overwrites.

 ## Phase 2: Verify data

-The fio verification modes checksum both the stored header, as well as the actual contents.
-Fio checksums the verify header separately with the contents.
+The `fio` verification modes checksum both the stored header, as well as the actual contents (in fact `fio` checksums the verify header separately with the contents).
 If the verify header is good, we can check the actual data.
-If the actual data is not good, we can recreate the original content and compare with what is on disk.
+If the actual data is not good, we can recreate the original content (based on `verify_pattern`) and compare with what is on disk.
 That gives us a pretty good idea of what was destroyed and how.
-But it does not have the required bits for real retention testing, like timestamp and/or sequence.
+But as *Jens Axboe* stated, it does not have the required bits for real retention testing, like timestamp and/or sequence.
 That could be added to the `verify_header` structure, or it could be a specific part of e.g the meta verify.
 The latter has the offset written already, for instance.

-Recall that we mentioned adding a "generation" number to the block header data?
-Well, we think we can use the existing `numberio` instead.
+Recall that we mentioned adding a "generation number" to the block header data?
+Well, *Juan Casse* updated the `fio` source code to use the existing `numberio` instead.

 Run fio with the same options as before plus specifying a new option: